mulle-c/mulle-container/dox/DATATYPES.md

 Type               | Usage
 -------------------|------------------------------------------------------
-`unsigned int `    | counts or indices into the data structure `size_t`           | byte quantity values
+`unsigned int`     | counts or indices into the data structure `size_t`           | byte quantity values
 `uintptr_t`        | hashes, search results (and other functions returning
                    | `mulle_not_found`)

+MEMO: so usually get_count should return `unsigned int` unless the data structure holds bytes size info.
+For ... reasons `unsigned int` the count is more often than not also `size_t`...

 ## Struct datatypes